 At the end of the taught module students receive an interactive introduction to research methods.
 The research methodologies teaching is seeded throughout Year Two.

 Assignment: Students will produce a critical account of one or both of the workshops, presented to peers and tutors, drawing on relevant theory and demonstrating development as a creative writing for therapeutic purposes facilitator and as a research informed practitioner.

-Module 5: The Question of Creative Writing for Therapeutic Purposes
+Module 5: Preparing to Research a Topic of Curiosity in Creative Writing for Therapeutic Purposes

 CWTP is explored creatively through writing and reflexive work and students develop ideas on their own areas of interest, bringing forward the professional aspect of presenting and discussing CWTP.

 Students will study ways of framing their work in creative, therapeutic and social contexts and will independently research a ‘topic of curiosity’ to impart to tutors and peers, working on presenting information in a live presentation.
 The use of digital technology is welcomed (as appropriate) to support student’s presentations (e.g. PowerPoint, Prezi, use of film, audio material).
 These experiences of independent research, being heard and of processing audience responses in written reports are valuable to employability.